grange85/ahfow-www/_posts/2023/2023-07-10-my-record-collection-050-magic-hour-no-excess-is-absurd.md

 - no excess is absurd
 date: 2023-07-10 00:00 +0000
 ---
-So Magic Hour put in their thrid appearance in six posts - and with the two compilation albums I've posted earlier it means that a surprising 10% of the first 50 posts are about them.
+So Magic Hour put in their third appearance in six posts - and with the two compilation albums I've posted earlier it means that a surprising 10% of the first 50 posts are about them.

 {% ahfowimage "https://media.fullofwishes.co.uk/00-misc/my-record-collection/magic-hour-no-excess-black.jpg" "Magic Hour - No Excess is Absurd" %}